-I am posting it now to give anyone that would like to make one for themselves or to give as gifts this holilday season, plenty of time to get one or more made.
+I am posting it now to give anyone that would like to make one for themselves or to give as gifts this holiday season, plenty of time to get one or more made.
 When December rolls around and the frenzy begins, you will be all set and stress-free as much as anyone can possibly be in December. :-)

 I have owned a Dremel rotary tool since Ed and I were first married.
 I use it to do many tasks… like cutting metal hooks so they would fit over a door, drilling tiny holes in acorns to make a garland, and most recently hollowing out a cork to make a bottle stopper.
 It is my favorite DIY tool to fix things around the house as well as create decorative items.

-When I was at the blogging conference, Haven back in August, I got a brand new Dremel – a two speed one.
+Earlier this year I got a brand new Dremel – a two speed one.
 Wheeeee!
 Have you ever used one?
 Once you do and start seeing all the things you can fix and create, I am sure it will become your favorite tool, too.

 It is a small tool that fits easily into my hand.
 There is quite an extensive line of accessories sold beyond the kit that comes with the tool, which are what make it such a versatile tool.
 There are literally a hundred that you can use to sharpen, cut, carve, grind, polish and sand.
 It is one very handy tool to have around.